zloeber/PSModuleBuild/README.md

 At this point you should have a working release you could theoretically have someone manually install if you so desired.

-The build will have failed if you didn't have enough comment based help to create the help file.
+**Note:** *The build will pause if you didn't have enough comment based help to create the help file.
+Now is a chance to look at the created markdown files it references in the temp\docs directory to see what is missing.
+Use this as a chance to round back on your CBH and update it to fill in the gaps and then restart the build process again.
+Alternately, you can update the markdown files directly then continue the build process but this is not recommended as it is a temporary solution at best.*

+### Step 4 - Test a Release
+You may get a build to complete without errors but that doesn't mean that the module will behave as expected.
+You can do a quick module install and load test if you like:

+`.\Build.ps1 -InstallAndTestModule`

+All this does is copy the current realease you have built (based on the current version in version.txt) and copy/replace any existing module found in:
+`$($env:USERPROFILE)\Documents\WindowsPowerShell\Modules\`

+If the module path is already found the build script will attempt to confirm overwriting it.
+Then it tries to load that version of the module.
+If you have multiple versions installed in multiple locations you may not get accurate results so be cognizant of this (the location and version of the module is displayed in the output for further investigation).

+You can combine the build with the install and test of the module if you so desire:

+`.\Build.ps1 -BuildModule -InstallAndTestModule`

-### Step 4 - Setup A PowerShell Gallery Profile (Optional)
+### Step 5 - Setup A PowerShell Gallery Profile (Optional)
 If you have plans to upload your module to the PowerShell Gallery then this build script can help automate the process a bit.
 But first you will need to create a local profile file with the following command:

 `.\Build.ps1 -CreatePSGalleryProfile`